-The last thing you want is to have to change things up and completely replace the major components of your autonomous power generating equipment, so make sure it’s all scalable and extensible.
-The housing unit of your solar panels should perhaps be able to have extensions added to it to accommodate more panels for example, instead of having to replace the entire housing unit should it become apparent that you need bigger panels.
+The last thing you want is to have to change things up and completely replace the major components of your autonomous power-generating equipment, so make sure it’s all scalable and extensible.
+If you already have a residential solar installation in place, the housing unit of your solar panels should perhaps be able to have extensions added to it to accommodate more panels.
+For example, instead of having to replace the entire housing unit should it become apparent that you need bigger panels.

 You basically want to be able to easily extend on the existing infrastructure you have installed should the need to generate more power arise and you should also pay special attention to making use of components and equipment which cater to any future developments in what is indeed a developing market of cleaner, greener and autonomous energy production.

 Use the same size across your wind turbine generators for example, so that if the one which is located on a part of your property which isn’t receiving wind at a certain time could perhaps have some of its parts redeployed to one which is broken but is located in a better position, then the exchange would be an easy one.